 Speech pathologists, too, are rumored to dislike sippy cups.
 Children are supposed to transition from using the suckling reflex to drink to using a more mature suckling pattern in which the tongue retracts and lips tighten as they grow older.
 Sippy cups allow the tongue to remain lazy, the argument goes, and the lips to remain loose.

 Delany doesn’t buy it.
 She says that it’s actually “very rare that children suck on a sippy cup with the same pattern as a pacifier or thumb.”
-Still, she does worry about dental consequences — sucking and gnawing can affect tooth alignment — and overuse.
+Still, she does worry about overuse and dental consequences — sucking and gnawing can affect tooth alignment.

 The Best Sippy Cups for Dental Health: A Cheat Sheet